 2. Connect the Twitch app to your account.

-The principle is almost the same as with the PS4: after running the app for the first time, you’ll get a six-digit code you’ll have to enter manually at twitch.tv/activate.
+After running the app for the first time, you’ll get a six-digit code you’ll have to enter manually at twitch.tv/activate.
 You’ll need a desktop computer or a smartphone to visit that address.

 3. Connect and set up your devices.

 You can use any regular webcam with an Xbox One, and you can also use external microphones and headsets.
 Connect everything to your Xbox, and make sure the microphone and webcam are enabled in the settings.
-You’ll also want to fine-tune some other settings, so head over to Settings > Account > Privacy and Online Safety > Xbox Live Privacy > View Details and Customize, and then:
+You’ll also want to fine-tune some other settings, so go to Settings > Account > Privacy and Online Safety > Xbox Live Privacy > View Details and Customize, and then:

 - Go to Game Content and allow the “You can broadcast gameplay” and “You can share content made using Kinect or another camera” options.